andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 The toolkit consists of three primary components:
 * **Inference Engine:** The software libraries that run inference against the Intermediate Representation (optimized model) to produce inference results.
 * **Model Optimizer:** Optimizes models for Intel® architecture, converting models into a format compatible with the Inference Engine.
 This format is called an Intermediate Representation (IR).
-* **Intermediate Representation (IR):** Is the output of the Model Optimizer.
+* **Intermediate Representation (IR):** The Model Optimizer output.
 A model converted to a format that has been optimized for Intel® architecture and is usable by the Inference Engine.

 In addition, code samples and applications are provided to help you get up and running with the toolkit:
 * [**Code Samples**](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_Samples_Overview.html) - Small console applications that show you how to: